astroray/UElixir/README.md

 All handle_message/4 has the same spec as above.

 - argument 1 (Atom) : Represents the request from the client.
-- argument 2 (Interger) : Tells what client request.
+- argument 2 (Integer) : Tells what client request.
 - argument 3 (String) : Varies by requests.
 In this echo request, this is the same string as client sent.
 - argument 4 (Any) : Listener's state.
     - ref : unique reference for this listener's parent.